• Skip to primary navigation

 • Subscribe

-French Palmiers also sometimes known as Elephant Ears are a quick and easy treat made with just three simple ingredients.
+Try making this Elephant Ear Pastry also sometimes known as French Palmiers for a quick and easy treat made with just three simple ingredients.
 Sweet, flaky, and elegant.

 If you're craving another cookie recipe with cinnamon and sugar, then be sure to try making a batch of Snickerdoodle Cookies.
 Also for another easy dessert recipe using puff pastry, try making some Pineapple Tarts.